-1.4 The Core Data reporting template is located on our Core Data section of the ORR website (please see the 'Related publications' section at the bottom).
+- 1.4 The Core Data reporting template is located on the Core Data section of the ORR website (please see the 'Related publications' section at the bottom). - 1.5 Where data cannot be provided, please leave the table empty and provide a note in the commentary section below the table.